TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 *   Sending Best Buy marketing communications
 *   Fulfilling subscription services
 *   Conducting research and analysis
-*   Applying for credit cards &. processing credit card payments
+*   Applying for credit cards and processing credit card payments
 *   Providing chat functions

 Sometimes we may be required to share personal information in response to a regulation, court order or subpoena.
 We may also share information when we believe it's necessary to comply with the law.
-We also may share information to respond to a government request or when we believe disclosure is necessary or appropriate to protect the rights, property or safety of Best Buy, our customers, or others. to prevent harm or loss. or in connection with an investigation of suspected or actual unlawful activity.
+We may also share information to respond to a government request or when we believe disclosure is necessary or appropriate to protect the rights, property or safety of Best Buy, our customers, or others. to prevent harm or loss. or in connection with an investigation of suspected or actual unlawful activity.

 We may also share personal information in the event of a corporate sale, merger, acquisition, dissolution or similar event.

 We may share personal information in connection with financial products or services related to our business such as private label credit cards.
-We also may share personal information in connection with co-branded product or service offerings.
+We may also share personal information in connection with co-branded product or service offerings.
 For example, when you apply for a Best Buy credit card, we may share your personal information with our banking partners that issue the card.

 How We Protect the Information We Collect

 Whether you are shopping online or in our stores, we use reasonable security measures to protect the confidentiality of personal information under our control and appropriately limit access to it.
 Best Buy cannot ensure or warrant the security of any information you transmit to us and you do so at your own risk.

 We use a variety of information security measures to protect your online transactions with us.
-The Best Buy Web site uses encryption technology, such as Secure Sockets Layer (SSL), to protect your personal information during data transport.
-SSL protects information you submit via our Web site such as ordering information including your name, address and credit card number.
+The Best Buy websites use encryption technology, such as Secure Sockets Layer (SSL), to protect your personal information during data transport.
+SSL protects information you submit via our websites such as ordering information, including your name, address and credit card number.
 Information you provide to us via our in-store kiosk does not traverse the public Internet.

 Your Choices Regarding the Information We Collect